-Because appraisals or other property valuations or assessments may not accurately reflect the value or condition of the related mortgaged property and because property values may have declined since the time appraisals or other property valuations or assessments were obtained, the original LTV ratios and the original CLTV ratios that are disclosed in this Memorandum may be lower, in some cases significantly lower, than the LTV ratios that would be determined if values of the related mortgaged properties were used to determine LTV ratios.
+Because appraisals or other property valuations or assessments may not accurately reflect the value or condition of the related mortgaged property, the original LTV ratios and the original CLTV ratios that are disclosed in this Memorandum may be higher or lower, in some cases significantly higher or lower, than the LTV ratios that would be determined if alternative values of the related mortgaged properties were used to determine LTV ratios.
+Similarly, because property values may have increased or declined since appraisals or other property valuations or assessments were obtained in connection with the origination of the Reference Obligations, the original LTV ratios and the original CLTV ratios that are disclosed in this Memorandum may be higher or lower than the actual current LTV and CLTV ratios.
 You should make your own determination as to the degree of reliance you place on the original LTV ratios and the original CLTV ratios that are disclosed in this Memorandum.